 Yes you would definitely find cheap accommodations in London.
 If you search the web you will find there are many tours on offer for singles, couples and groups.

 Looking on the Internet and on message boards are great places to start your search, as it would give you an idea about the rates as well.
-You could also use estate agents in London - http://www.plazaestates.co.uk/properties-to-rent/st-james-square-st-james-sw1/ref-txrbdr - that specialize in rentals as well as properties for sale too. over 4 years ago
+You could also use estate agents in London - http://www.plazaestates.co.uk/properties-to-rent/st-james-square-st-james-sw1/ref-txrbdr - that specialize in rentals as well as properties for sale too. about 6 years ago

 It depends what you need from the accommodation.
 If you just want somewhere to sleep I'd recommend the Travellodge at Waterloo.
 It's very basic but it's cheap and central.